Today's Best Tech Deals

 With the launch of the Level Lock (now known as the Level Bolt) a few months ago, the startup changed the conversation around smart locks, proving that monstrous keypads and chunky battery packs didn’t need to be part of the smart lock equation.

-While the Level Bolt is a retrofit design that is effectively invisible, contained fully inside the door, the Level Touch includes exterior hardware and replaces the lock altogether.
-To make it worth your while to swap out your existing lock, the Touch offers a few compelling new features.
+While the Level Bolt is a retrofit design that is effectively invisible, contained fully inside the door, the Level Lock Touch Edition includes exterior hardware and replaces the lock altogether.
+To make it worth your while to swap out your existing lock, the Touch Edition offers a few compelling new features.

 This review is part of TechHive’s coverage of the best smart locks, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping for this type of product.